alefore/weblog/ten-years-of-edge.md

   it signals explicitly that its implementations
-  (or customers receiving its output) must handle the case where the inputs don't match `P`
+  (or customers receiving its output) must handle the case where the objects passed don't match `P`
   (or else the function would have used `TP`).
   This helps ensure correctness;
-  the benefits are already visible in a medium-sized code base.
+  the benefits are already visible in Edge's medium-sized code base.

 * **Simplify validation.**
   Validation (and/or corresponding conversion to the subtype)